-As a responsible owner, it is critical for you to understand the different symptoms, causes and treatments involved to help alleviate your pet’s misery.
-Don’t be so lax when you see that there is obviously something wrong as you know since you are here reading this, it is likely you are a proactive dog owner, great!
+It is critical for you to understand the different symptoms, causes and treatments involved to help alleviate your pet’s misery.
+Being lax when you see that there is obviously something wrong is not the way to go.
+Since you are here reading this, it is likely you are a proactive dog owner, great!

 Dogs may not understand what they are going through whenever they experience pain.
 In a lot of cases, they might find such a scenario frightening.
 This is the reason why some of them become aggressive when in pain.
 There are instances when they may even bite their owners after suffering for so long.

 Can I give my dog something for pain?
 Answer: Yes!

 There are many over-the-counter medications which you may give your dog to help ease the discomfort.
 Several medications are available and on the market that you can buy which doesn’t require prescription, like Aspirin.
 You should consult with your vet before administering such drugs.

 In fact, to be on the safe side, you should bring your pet to the veterinarian for proper diagnosis.
 There may be something going on in your dog’s internals which can only be determined with a thorough check-up.

 Giving medication to your dog without proper diagnosis and prescription of a vet must be avoided at all costs.
 Aspirin, for instance, can be damaging to dogs since it thins the blood.
 In cases of bruising, soft tissue injuries or internal injuries, the medication may only result to internal bleeding.
 So, instead of alleviating the problem, it may just end up causing more damage.

 If your dog has been struggling for a long time and you haven’t found much success there are other options.
 You may consider trying acupuncture as more and more vets are training to be become knowledgeable in this traditional practice.